Garden Route Guided Tours

 A World of Experiences in one Garden Route trip

 The Garden Route is an exquisite stretch of road between the Storms River in the Eastern Cape and Mossel Bay in the Western Cape.
-This winding journey has created one of the most exciting and beautiful ‘road trip’ experiences in the world.
+This winding journey has created one of the most exciting and beautiful ‘road trip’ experiences globally.
 The variety of mind-blowing scenic beauty, from sun-drenched Winelands to lush, ancient forests, majestic mountains, semi-arid desert and pristine beaches and seascapes is unsurpassed.

 Not just the scenery delights, it’s the opportunity to interact with wildlife such as elephants, whales, penguins and more.
 It’s the adrenaline junkie’s dream with bungee, scuba diving, ziplining, surfing, sandboarding, abseiling, paragliding, white water rafting, fishing and horse-riding opportunities.
 It’s the nature lovers’ dream too.
 The Garden Route in the Cape has been added to UNESCO’s World Network of biosphere reserves, with plenty of opportunity for tranquil river canoeing and forest hikes amongst an abundance of flora and fauna.
 The culture vulture is not forgotten – quaint and historic villages line the route.